cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 * https://github.com/cloudmesh/book/issues

-For chapter that you work on pleaase use the title
+For chapter that you work on please use the title

 ```Chapter: Chapter name```